kevinyu0506/academic-kickstart/content/home/about.md

   year = 2018

 [[education.courses]]
-  course = "Exchange Student in School of Business" institution = "The Hong Kong University of Science and Technology" year = 2018
+  course = "Exchange Student in Business School" institution = "The Hong Kong University of Science and Technology" year = 2018